salopeknet/SIMrw/README.md

 1;Name1;+491711234567
 2;Name2;01727890123
 3;Name3;123456789
+4;;
+5;Name5;987654321
 ...
 ```
 First field/column is the 'index number', second the 'name', third the 'phone number'.
-Max. chars in name is 17 (I think).
+Max. chars in name is 18 (I think).
 No header line.
-Delimiter is ';'

-> [!NOTE]
-> The conversion of the GSM 7-bit charset is a pain in the ass and I haven't found a nice solution yet.
-> For now in 'name' only ASCII-chars and german "Umlauts" (äöüÄÖÜß) are allowed.
+Delimiter is ';'.
+If you have empty records/lines in your CSV, always keep at least the 'index number' (followed by ';;') as a placeholder.